joonilahn/deepocr/README.md

 ## Getting Started
 ### Dependency
-- This framework was tested with PyTorch 1.4.0, CUDA 10.1, python 3.6 and Ubuntu 18.04.
+- This framework was tested with PyTorch 1.6.0, CUDA 10.1, python 3.7 and Ubuntu 18.04.
-- But I belive it will be okay if you intalled PyTorch 1.2+, and CUDA 10.0+.

 ### How to train your own model
 1. Download ICDAR dataset.
-2. Add image files to train into `dataset/icdar/train`
+2. Add image files to train into `dataset/icdar/train` (To be uploaded soon)
 3. Make annotation files.
 See `dataset/icdar/train_label.txt` as an example.
+(To be uploaded soon)
 4. Run train.py

 ```